 Can we bring bread into the zoo to feed the birds?

-No. Bread is not actually healthy for birds in large quantities.
+No. Bread is not healthy for birds in large quantities.
 It fills them up, but does not provide any nutrients that they need to grow properly.
-Often a diet of a lot of bread can lead to a deformity called Angel Wing, which is when a bird’s wings develop incorrectly and can make them unable to fly.
-It also can make the birds obese which can make them unable to fly to escape predators.
+A diet of a lot of bread can lead to a deformity called Angel Wing, which is when a bird’s wings develop incorrectly and can make them unable to fly.
+It also can make the birds obese, which can make them unable to fly to escape predators.
 Uneaten bread in waterways can also lead to algae blooms and even botulism in the water.
 If you bring bread we will trade it out for a bag of feed that is safe for the birds and fish.

 I have an animal as a pet that I don’t want anymore, can I donate it?